qemu/seabios/docs/Memory_Model.md

-The SeaBIOS code is required to support multiple x86 CPU memory models.
-This requirement impacts the code layout and internal storage of SeaBIOS.
+The AyeBIOS code is required to support multiple x86 CPU memory models.
+This requirement impacts the code layout and internal storage of AyeBIOS.

 x86 Memory Models
 =================